edmistond/davidedmiston_hugo/README.md

-This is the repository for the (Hugo)[https://gohugo.io] SSG content/config that builds (my personal website)[https://davidedmiston.com].
+This is the repository for the [Hugo](https://gohugo.io) SSG content/config that builds [my personal website](https://davidedmiston.com).